 Keep your menu simple

 Picture the scene.
 It’s Christmas time and your want to escape the cold, get settled, chat, eat and drink, not spend hours combing through your menu.
-This is backed up by statistics – from a Gallup poll taken a few years ago, respondents on average only spend 109 seconds looking at the menu before they order.
+Research by the Georgia State University found that on average respondents only spend 109 seconds looking at the menu before they order.
 So how do you know that customers are going to be choosing premium dishes, adding extra options, and not just opting for Caesar salad and tap water?
 The truth is, unless you’ve thoroughly analysed your menu design, you don’t.
 However, there’s help out there.

-This BBC Future article outlines a few key points, backed by industry experts, for how restaurant owners can optimise their menus to maximise their profits.
+This BBC Future article – “The Secret Tricks Hidden Inside Restaurant Menus” outlines a few key points, backed by industry experts, for how restaurant owners can optimise their menus to maximise their profits.
 For instance:

 - Choose the right type.
 Citing an example of wine labelling, consumers’ perceptions of a menu item are influenced by the font used to detail it, with italics associated with quality for instance.